jesskelsall/astarus/characters/nainarv-hardhelm.md

 Nainarv Hardhelm is a member of [Familia Vulpes](../organisations/familia-vulpes.md) willing to join other members of the family on their next adventure.

+He is willing to risk life and limb to help others, trusting in his divine powers.
+He understands his role is to keep others safe while they defeat their enemies.

 ## Character Rolls

 ### Ability Scores